Copper Mountain College will recognize its Vocational Nursing Program and Registered Nursing Program Class of…

 “My passion is to build a career in a field that profoundly impacts the lives in my community,” stated Ms. Haynes.
 “I would love to be part of a team taking action while expanding my knowledge and skillsets in science.”

 Copper Mountain College congratulates Ms. Keila Haynes on being selected for this prestigious internship.
-For more information about CMC, please contact the College at 760-366-3791 or visit the website at www.cmccd.edu.
+For more information about CMC, please contact the College at 760.366.3791 or visit our website.